WilliamMartini/WASM/benchmarks/c/README.md

 sys     0m0.062s
 ```
 ### Observations
-Here we observe wasmer runs about 1 second slower
+Here we observe that for n = 42 wasmer is the fastest with 1.5s followed by lucets with 1.7s and wasmtime with 1.9s
+But for n = 52 lucets (2m50s) is about 10s faster then wasmer (3m) and more than a minute faster then lucets (3m53s)

 ------
 ## Bubble Sort